outsidedav/swift/backend/serverless.md

 ## Example use cases
 {: #use-cases-serverless}

-### Mobile Backend
+### Mobile backend
 {: #mobile-backend-serverless}
 ![](./images/cloud-functions-rest-api-trigger.png)

-Mobile Developers can easily access server-side logic and outsource computationally intensive tasks to a cloud platform.
+Mobile developers can easily access server-side logic and outsource computationally intensive tasks to a cloud platform.
 You can implement functions in languages like Swift and easily consume server-side functions by using the iOS SDK without any server-side experience needed.

 ### Data Processing
 {: #data-processing-serverless}